StarlangSoftware/Classification-Py/README.md

 * Select **File | Open** from main menu
 * Choose `Classification-Py` file
 * Select open as project option
-* Couple of seconds, dependencies with Maven will be downloaded.
+* Couple of seconds, dependencies will be downloaded.

 ## Compile